ps2alerts/aggregator/README.md

 ### `/src/exceptions`

 Where our custom exceptions will exist.
-Currently have ApplicationException which provides a standard format.
+Currently has ApplicationException which provides a standard format.

 ### `/src/factories`